Paralympian Popow: Germany behind on disability sport – DW – 12/03/2024

 Popow's travels have led him to believe that countries that do well at the Paralympics usually do well with the inclusivity of the disabled back at home.
 Germany finished a disappointing 11th in the 2024 Paralympics medals table.
 Popow believes he has a clue why.

 "Grassroot sports in Germany are not improving the way they need to improve," he told DW.
 Federal government research in 2022 suggested more than half of disabled people in Germany avoided sports.
-Part of the reason could be 90% of all playing fields and gymnasiums were not barrier free.
+Part of the reason could be that 90% of all playing fields and gymnasiums were not barrier-free.
 Meanwhile, insurance companies often do not cover medical devices for sports.

 "I feel the government and insurers can save a lot of money if they realize paying for disabled sports is better than the bill from a pharmacy.
 Sports is the best medicine.